mustafamamun/code-challenge-december/README.md

 # code-challenge-december
 ## Code Exercise in Node & Angular ##
-Please complete as much of this as possible in an hour.
+Please complete as much of this as possible within three hours (mercy rule).
+If after three hours, you have not completed it, please submit the work you have.
 Fork the repository, or if you wish for privacy, download and create your own repository, and work on it from there.
 It's not the speed at which this project is completed, it's the quality of the code and the reasoning behind it. *Follow the mockup for design.*

 ### Challenge ####
 Ron is new to GitHub and is scared of the internet.
 Please make an application that makes it easy for him to do what he needs to without leaving the application.